g-wenzel/mail-to-dokuwiki/README.md

 ## License

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; version 2 of the License
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; version 2 of the License.

 *Kelvin Quee <kelvin@quee.org>*